Song thrush Factfile

 How do I attract Song thrushes to my garden?

-Where do Song thrush go in winter?
+Where do Song thrushes go in winter?

 The answer is largely dependent on weather, with mild winter conditions meaning that most Song thrushes will remain in their same area of the UK.
 However, harsh and very cold conditions will see more Song thrushes heading south, with some going as far as Spain.